OleksiiKhatuntsev/EpamAssignment/README.md

 StudyGroupTests

 ### Test Cases
-#### TC-U001: ValidStudyGroupNameLength_ShouldCreateSuccessfully
+#### TC-U001: Constructor_WithValidParameters_CreatesStudyGroup

 Validates that StudyGroup accepts names within the 5-30 character range

-#### TC-U002: InvalidStudyGroupName_TooShort_ShouldThrowException
+#### TC-U002: Constructor_WithMinimumValidNameLength_CreatesStudyGroup

-Ensures validation prevents creation of StudyGroups with names shorter than 5 characters
+Tests that a study group can be created with a name at the minimum allowed length (5 characters).

-#### TC-U003: InvalidStudyGroupName_TooLong_ShouldThrowException
+#### TC-U003: Constructor_WithMaximumValidNameLength_CreatesStudyGroup

-Ensures validation prevents creation of StudyGroups with names longer than 30 characters
+Tests that a study group can be created with a name at the maximum allowed length (30 characters).

-#### TC-U004: ValidSubjectAssignment_ShouldCreateSuccessfully
+#### TC-U004: Constructor_WithNameBelowMinimumLength_ThrowsException

-Validates that all allowed subjects (Math, Chemistry, Physics) can be assigned to StudyGroups
+Ensures that creating a study group with a name shorter than 5 characters throws a WrongStudyGroupException.

-#### TC-U005: AddUser_ShouldAddUserToList
+#### TC-U005: Constructor_WithNameAboveMaximumLength_ThrowsException

-Tests that the AddUser method correctly adds users to the StudyGroup
+Ensures that creating a study group with a name longer than 30 characters throws a WrongStudyGroupException.

-#### TC-U006: RemoveUser_ShouldRemoveUserFromList
+#### TC-U006: AddUser_WithValidUser_AddsUserToList

-Tests that the RemoveUser method correctly removes users from the StudyGroup
+Verifies that the AddUser method successfully adds a user to the study group's user collection.

-#### TC-U007: CreateDate_ShouldBeSetCorrectly
+#### TC-U007: RemoveUser_WithExistingUser_RemovesUserFromList

-Validates that the CreateDate property is properly set during StudyGroup creation
+Tests that the RemoveUser method successfully removes an existing user from the study group's user collection.

 ## Test Class
 StudyGroupController

 ### Test Cases
 #### TC-U008: CreateStudyGroup_WithValidStudyGroup_ReturnsOkResult

 Verifies that creating a study group with valid data returns an OK response and calls the repository once.